 Most of us want to know the Bible better, and if that’s you this page is for you.

-If you want a daily reminder and help understanding or applying what you read in the Bible there are a number of options, such as:
+If you want daily reminders and help understanding or applying what you read in the Bible there are a number of other options, such as:

 - YouVersion: this has an app which allows you to read the Bible, receive a verse of the day and follow a reading plan of your choice (including the Bible in One Year).
 I didn’t look at all the available reading plans but there seem to be wide variety of them.